Skip to main content

 What to do first

-- Look at the insurance card in front of you.
+1. Look at the insurance card in front of you.
 Find out whether the person has Original Medicare, a Medicare Advantage plan, Medicaid, both Medicare and Medicaid, or another plan.
-The right answer depends on that first step.
+The right answer depends on this first step.

-- Screen for Medicaid now if the bill is hurting the budget.
-This is the strongest national path for recurring help, but it depends heavily on state rules, plan rules, and supplier systems.
+4. Screen for Medicaid now if the bill hurts the budget.
+Medicaid is the strongest national path for recurring help, but it depends heavily on state rules, plan rules, and supplier systems.
+Our guide to Medicaid for seniors can help you understand the basic path before you call.

-- Keep a paper trail.
+7. Keep a paper trail.
 Write down who you called, when, what they said, and any reference number.
-That matters if you need an appeal or a complaint later.
+That matters if you need an appeal or complaint later.

 What this topic is — and what it is not